Limitation of debts

 All debts that are not time-barred can, and should, be recovered.

-However, our recommendation as a debt collection company is that you as a creditor actively do something to get your outstanding debt back - and that you take action as early as possible in the process; debt collection in the form of self-collection, debt collection with the help of a debt collection company or debt collection through a lawyer.
+However, our recommendation as a debt collection company is that you as a creditor actively do something to collect your outstanding debt - and that you do something active as early as possible in the process; debt collection in the form of self-collection, debt collection with the help of a debt collection company or debt collection through a lawyer.

 In our experience, the longer it takes from the payment deadline until you actively take action, the less likely you are to get your money back.